-The PhotoBook application allows users to use similarity search, by exploiting the <VisualDescriptor> tags included in the MPEG-7 metadata.
+Specifically the PhotoBook application allows users to use similarity search, by exploiting the <VisualDescriptor> tags included in the MPEG-7 metadata.
 Users can also submit full-text queries, by using the full-text descriptions included in the <abstract> tags.
 In addition, users can perform a search by expressing queries that use any tag content of the MPEG-7 metadata.

-Most important, users can also express complex queries, where full-text, fielded, and similarity search is conveniently combined.
+Users can also express complex queries, where full-text, fielded, and similarity search is conveniently combined.

-5 Conclusions
+7 Conclusions